jku/path-traversal-poc/ISSUE-DESCRIPTION.md

 ### Ideal solution

 An ideal solution (that disregards backwards compatibility) might include:
+* rolename use in URLs, and any required encoding must be specified in the specification
+* targetpath use in URLs, and any required encoding must be specified in the specification
-* "meta" should use rolename, not filename, as key
+* behaviour of rolenames in "meta" should be defined
-* specification should *not* specify how client or repository must store
+* specification should *not* define how client or repository must store
   metadata: this is an implementation detail.
-* rolename use in URLs, and any required encoding must be specified in the specification (so clients are able to download metadata)
+* spec or a "implementer notes" document should give advice on how to store local metadata, including a best known method for filename creation
-* A "implementer notes" document should give advice on how to store metadata
+* spec or a "implementer notes" document should give advice on how to store target files locally
-* The advice should specify a best known method for filename creation (TBD):
-  Some options for the best known method could be:
-  * use rolename hash as filename
-  * use a URL-encoded rolename as filename (this requires specifying some details about the encoding -- e.g. default python url encoding will not encode "/")

 ### Practical solution

-1. First, client implementations should defend against path traversal -- possibly by preventing rolenames with "/" or by defining an encoding method that can be implemented easily.
+1. First, client implementations should defend against path traversal -- possibly by preventing rolenames with "/" or by defining an encoding method that can be implemented easily and in a mostly backwards-compatible manner.
 2. Targetpath handling should be reviewed for similar issues, path traversal should be prevented (although in this case we can't just prevent "/")
 3. The issue with using rolenames and targetpaths in local paths should described in the specification
 5. Finally, some sort of path towards the "Ideal solution" should be deviced.
-A fairly backwards compatible, but ugly, solution might be to keep using "meta" as is but document that the keys are not "real" filenames but just rolename+extension (which is already true since "role1.json" is a valid key for meta but the non-versioned file might not even exist in a _consistent_snapshot_ repository).
+A fairly backwards compatible, but ugly, solution might be to keep using "meta" as is but document that the keys might not match real filenames but are just rolename+extension (which is already true since "role1.json" is a valid key for meta but the non-versioned file might not even exist in a _consistent_snapshot_ repository).